CartoDB/cartodb/doc/API.md

 #### Image.zoom(zoomLevel)

 Sets the zoom level of the static map.
-Must be used with the option `override_bbox: true`.
+Must be used with the option `override_bbox: true` if not using `Image.center` or `Image.bbox`.

 ##### Arguments